 All of the securities offered by the Selling Securityholders pursuant to this prospectus will be offered and sold by the Selling Securityholders for their respective accounts.
-With the exception of the exercise of the Private Warrants and SPA Warrants, we will not receive any of the proceeds from any sale of securities by Selling Securityholders under this prospectus.
+We will not receive any of the proceeds from any sale of securities by Selling Securityholders under this prospectus.